Badgerati/Pode/docs/Functions/Core/Logger.md

 ### Example 2

-The following example will log web requests to a file.
+The following example will log web events to a file.
 The log files will be placed at `c:\logs` (default is `/logs` at the root), and will be split down by day; they will also only be kept for 7 days (default is forever) - any log file older than 7 days will automatically be deleted:

 ```powershell
 Server {